-Entrance exams Yes No

-C8A Does your institution make use of SAT, ACT, or SA AT Subject Test

-scores in admission decisions for X
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- х seeking applicants? l

-applicants? • -

-C8A 8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

-admission for Fall 2013.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Not

-- - Submitted
+Submitted Used

-C8A SAT or ACT X
+C8A SAT or ACT х

 ACT only

-SAT only
+C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

-C8A SAT Subject Tests only X
+C8A SAT Subject Tests only Х

-000 If we will be a sign of the second the AOT in a classic 4

-C8B If your institution will make use of • -
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with writing required

+C8B ACT with writing recommended

+C8B ACT with or without writing accepted
-for Fall 2013, please indicate which on Oine of the foil owing applies: (reg jardiess of whether the writing score wiii be usea

-000 in the admissions process): الم مانات V
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

-ACT with Writing Component req Х
+o uui 110010 C8B SAT with Essay com ponent required

-ACT with Writing component reco
+C8B SAT with Essay component recommended

-C8B ACT with or without Writing comp onent accepted
+C8B SAT with or without Essay component accepted

-T 40T '''

-Please indicate how your instituti on will use the SA AT or ACT writing o 7
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

-C8C SAT essay ACT essay -
+C8C SAT essay ACT essay

-For admission X X -
+C8C For admission

-For placement X X -
+C8C For placement

-For advising Λ
+C8C For advising

-In place of an application essay
+C8C In place of an application essay

+C8C

-C8C As a validity check on the Х Χ
+As a validity check on the application essay

-application essay

 No college policy as of now

-C8C Not using essay component
+C8C Not using essay component Х Х

-In addition, does your institution emic advising?
+C8D In addition, does your institution use applicants' te est scores for acad emic advising?
 C8D Yes No

-X

-005 Latart data booksish CAT as ACT 45 E-1- 0040
+S No

-Latest date by which SAT or ACT Latest date by which SAT Subjec 15-Feb-2012

-COE fall-term admission t rest scores mus at be received for 15-Feb-2012
+C8E Latest date by which SAT or ACT scores must be received for fall- February 20 C8E Latest date by which SAT Subject Test scores must be received for February 20 fall-term admission rebluary 20

-Tail-term aumission

-COE If necessary, use this space to cla rify your tost poli nine (n. g. if toete n ro rocommondod fo r como etudonte 1

-C8F In necessary, use this space to cit anny your test point lies (e.g., ii lesis a re recommended ic i some students,

-Сог
+C8F In addition to the SAT or ACT, home-schooled students and applicants attending non-traditional or C8F un-accredited high schools must submit three SAT Subject Tests, including one in Math.

-COG Please indicate which tests your insti tution uses for place ament (e.a. state tes te)·
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-lation ascs for place T 10).

 C8G SAT

-ACT
+C8G ACT

-SAT Subject Tests
+C8G SAT Subject Tests

-C8G X
+C8G х

-CLEP
+C8G CLEP

-Institutional Exam X
+C8G Institutional Exam х

 C8G State Exam (specify):